 But peek deeper behind the covers and Blitmap reveals itself to be a rich and vibrant community put together by some of the sharpest minds in crypto.
 It’s an expanding one, too.
 It’s home to a growing collection of user-generated material around a “community crafted sci-fantasy universe.”

 Each Blitmap is stored, together with its metadata, on the Ethereum blockchain.
-The format of each Blitmap must be 32x32 images with up to four colors, and the whole thing must be smaller than 268 bytes.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+The format of each Blitmap must be 32x32 images with up to four colors, and the whole thing must be smaller than 268 bytes.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 This restriction is a feature, not a bug.
 Small transaction sizes prevent the Ethereum blockchain from becoming bloated.
 And, in the project’s own words: “Having data and logic exist in the same place means interesting things can be done inside the smart contract itself.
 Combining Blitmaps, extracting properties (like “Fire III” or the slab pattern), and even converting to SVG all happen on the contract.”

 Keeping things on-chain also makes things permanent.
 While other NFT projects—non-fungible crypto tokens—sometimes merely contain URLs that redirect to pictures hosted on websites, which could be taken down at a moment’s notice, Blitmaps will persist forever.
 Or, “as long as Ethereum does—hopefully for a very long time,” writes Blitmap.

 NFTs, or non-fungible tokens, are cryptocurrency tokens that represent ownership over a scarce digital item.
 This digital asset, in turn, can represent anything at all.
 It could show that someone owns a deed to a house or a car, or it could represent a piece of digital art, like a .JPEG or a .GIF file.